 Restricted and Endowed Scholarships

-These scholarships are available to currently enrolled School of Law students only.
-Application period is October of each academic year.
+These scholarships are available to currently enrolled Caruso School of Law JD students

 The following scholarships require special applications.
 These should be completed instead of the general form:

 Church of Christ

 Kae and Kay Brockermeyer Endowed Scholarship Fund

 This fund was established by Kae and Kay Brockermeyer of Wilson, Wyoming to assist deserving law students who have an interest in trial advocacy and are residents of the state of Texas.
 The Brockermeyer's son, Brent, is a 1996 graduate of the Law School.
 Kae Brockermeyer has served in the Caruso School of Law Board of Visitors.